class-act-org/class-act-org.github.io/docs/candidate/introduction.md

 ### How Does It Work?

-As an interviewer, you would ask the candidate to walk through a project they’ve built, ideally one that showcases relevant skills for the role.
+As an stakeholder, you would ask the candidate to walk through a project they’ve built, ideally one that showcases relevant skills for the role.
 During the demo, you can:

 - Ask about the project's goals and the problems it solves.
 - Dive into specific technical details, exploring their approach to design, architecture, or particular challenges.